 Situated near East Coast Park, Stamping Ground Coffee is a great cafe with nice ambience to go to after your morning run or cycle.
 Since the cafe shares the space with Dawn Q Floral Designs, the space has a nice mix of floral and Kinfolk-esque interior which really reminds us of a cafe in Australia.
 Flowers displayed at the space are for sale as well, so you can get some and brighten up your home with it.

-Mod Cafe is a newly opened cafe in the East and it’s decked in a pretty pink exterior that looks like you’re being transported to Korea.
+Mod Cafe is a relatively new cafe in the East – it’s decked in a pretty pink exterior that looks like you’re being transported to Korea.

 We’re not surprised to see cafe-goers taking photos in front of the cafe in Stylenanda (a popular Seoul fashion brand)-inspired poses.